sonatype-nexus-community/DevAudit/README.md

 - Use the -d option to enable debugging output.
 Diagnostic information will be emitted during the audit run.
 - On Linux use the DEVAUDIT_TRACE variable to enable tracing program execution.
 The value of this variable must be in the format for [Mono tracing](http://www.mono-project.com/docs/debug+profile/debug/#tracing-program-execution) e.g you can set DEVAUDIT_TRACE=N:DevAudit.AuditLibrary to trace all the calls made to the audit library duing an audit.

+Known Issues
+---
+- There appears to be an issue using the Windows console app [ConEmu](https://conemu.github.io/) and the Cygwin builds of the OpenSSH client when SSHing into remote Linux hosts to run Mono apps.
+If you run DevAudit this way you may notice strange sequences appearing sometimes at the end of console output.
+You may also have problems during keyboard interactive entry like entering passwords for SSH audits where the wrong password appears to be sent.
+If you are having problems entering passwords for SSH audits using ConEmu (or possibly other console apps on Windows) when working remotely, try holding the backspace key for a second or two to clear the input buffer before entering your password.